JeremyAnsel/xwa_ddraw_d3d11/readme.txt

 This is an implementation of ddraw.dll using Direct3D 11.
-It is intented to use with the X-Wing Alliance game.
+It is intented to be used with the X-Wing Alliance game.
 More info at xwaupgrade.com:
 http://www.xwaupgrade.com/phpBB3008/viewtopic.php?f=10&t=11167